Go to the spanish capital and explore the best possibilities to stay in Madrid. Here is our neighborhoods & area guide for Madrid!

 Photo credit: Wikimedia – Luis García

-If you like luxury, elegance and high-end, the neighborhood of Salamanca is for you!
-To see, the National Library Museum, the Prado Museum, the Thyssen Museum and the National Archaeological Museum.
-In Salamanca you will find gourmet restaurants, luxury boutiques and trendy nightclubs for affluent Madriders.
-The area is expensive, do not forget to be stylish to go out, it’s the area of sequins and dandies.
-However, Salamanca is the area of rest and tranquility.
-Staying in Madrid is not too expensive, except in Salamanca: plan a large budget if you want to stay there!
+If you’re all for luxury, elegance, and high-end products, the neighbourhood of Salamanca is for you!
+The area houses numerous landmarks, including the National Library Museum, the Prado Museum, the Thyssen Museum and the National Archaeological Museum.
+In Salamanca you will find gourmet restaurants, luxury boutiques, and trendy nightclubs for well-heeled Madriders.
+The area is expensive, so don’t forget to go out in your best outfit, the area is all about the glitz and glamour.
+Having said that, Salamanca is the place where you will find peace and tranquility.
+Staying in Madrid is not too expensive, except in Salamanca: plan a high budget if you want to stay here!

 Retiro, green and calm neighborwood

 Located east of the city centre, the Retiro neighbourhood hosts the green lung of Madrid: the palace of Velasquez, the Crystal Palace and the eponymous park of 118 hectares, the most popular haunt for families in Madrid.
 More casual and less upscale than Salamanca, Retiro is a neighbourhood where life is good for travelers and middle-class dwellers.
 Since there is little entertainment or nightlife in the area, Retiro is a haven of calm and tranquility.
 To stay in Madrid, Retiro offers a good compromise between nature and urban life, though accommodation rates are rather expensive.